sparcians/map/sparta/doc/sparta_docs/core_example_readme.txt

   }
   \enddot

-  These ports are bound in ExampleSimulation.cpp, and are defined in Fetch.cpp / Fetch.hpp and Decode.cpp / Decode.hpp.
+  These ports are bound in core_example::ExampleSimulator::bindTree_, using the `port_connections` list defined in core_example::CoreTopology_1.
+The ports themselves are instantiated in Fetch.cpp / Fetch.hpp and Decode.cpp / Decode.hpp.

-  Without the delay of 1 cycle on the in_fetch_queue_write, we will come across a cycle in simulation:
+  Without the delay of 1 cycle on the `in_fetch_queue_write`, we will come across a cycle in simulation:

   \code